unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/index.md

 ## 【Unity Toon Shader as an Uber Shader】
-UTS2 v.2.0.7.5 was divided into multiple shaders by function.
+UTS2 v.2.0.7.5  consisted of various specialized feature shaders.
+Now, all the sdhaders are integrated into two shaders.
+The difference between two shaders is just tessellation capability.

 <img width = "480" src="images/UTS2_Standard.png">